HunchPounch/RayTracing/README.md

 The task of ray tracing is to draw a ray from the viewpoint through the center of each pixel of the screen - and see if it intersects any of the objects in the scene.
 If the ray intersects any of the objects, you need to paint the pixel with the desired color.

-An arbitrary number of spheres, tetrahedrons and parallelepipeds are acceptable as objects
+An arbitrary number of spheres, tetrahedrons and parallelepipeds are acceptable as objects.
+Space for an observer has the following representation: the observer looks at the corner of the origin, where the x-axis is to the left and the y-axis is to the right

 ## Parameter file (parameter.txt):
 1) camera coordinates x, y, z (three real numbers);